Steps of Nelson Treehouse Design + Build

 STEP 1.
-INQUIRY AND APPROVAL
+INQUIRY AND FIT

 It all begins with you submitting an inquiry via our online questionnaire.
 Your questionnaire informs us about your vision and helps us determine if Nelson Treehouse would be the best fit for your project.
 We review each inquiry thoroughly, so kindly ask for your patience while you await a response.

 If your project resonates with Nelson Treehouse, one of our team members will schedule a phone call with you before moving forward to arrange a site visit.
 Please be aware that due to the high volume of requests, the wait time for our full-scale design and build services may be significant.
 Hang in there!
 We care deeply about your timeline and do our best to accommodate it.

 During our site visit, we get to know you and your vision for your treehouse, discuss your budget, and meet your trees.
 We gather measurements and information about the selected trees and your property to guide our design process.

 For our conceptual design package, our designers produce a floor plan, drawings for the platform and elevation, a rough order of magnitude budget, and basic specifications detail.
 We may also conduct a preliminary investigation of zoning and permitting regulations.